Field Sobriety Tests

 If you were arrested on DUI charges after taking a field sobriety test, I urge you to contact my office right away

 Arizona DUI law does not require you to take any field sobriety tests.
 The reality is that officers have usually made up their minds to make a DUI arrest before testing even begins; the tests are simply additional evidence they will use against you at trial.
 However, if you refuse to submit to a chemical test under the Admin Per Se law, you will automatically lose your license for at least one year.

 I will not rest until all charges have been dropped or reduced to a much lesser offense, or we make the State prove beyond a reasonable doubt every element of the crime at trial.
 I am here for you, to advocate for your rights and to help you get through this difficult time.

 Free Initial Consultation - Flat Rate - Financing Available

 At The Law Office of William L. Morris, we offer a FREE initial telephone consultation.
 We'll go over your case and offer some strategies.

-Talk to an experienced Phoenix DUI lawyer NOW!
+Talk to an experienced Scottsdale DUI lawyer NOW!

 If you prefer, you can contact us by email.
 Your message will be immediately forwarded to your Arizona DUI lawyer's phone and you'll get a response within minutes.